w3f-community/asylum-ui/packages/connection-library/docs/testing-guide.md

 await api.submitTemplateChangeProposal(author, templateId, changeSet)
 ```

-- In `Modify` change action we're describing the changes of source or metadata of already existing interpretation.
+- In the `Modify` change action we're describing the changes of source or metadata of already existing interpretation.
 - With the `Add` change, we're adding a new interpretation to the template.

 There are also two options for change - `ModifyTags` and `RemoveInterpretation`, that can be used in a similar way.